 What is Microsoft's "blue screen of death?"
 Here's what it means and how to fix it.

-The Microsoft outage caused by a CrowdStrike software update has caused the return of a familiar, if unwanted, screen for many Windows users: The so-called "blue screen of death," indicating their computer systems aren't functional.
+The Microsoft outage caused by a faulty CrowdStrike software update has caused the return of a familiar — and dreaded — screen for many Windows users: what has come to be known informally as the "blue screen of death," indicating that their computer systems are down.

-The outage has affected consumers as well as businesses across the globe in the airline, banking, media and healthcare industries.
-Blue screens of death were visible on computer screens at multiple airports Friday, according to images shared on social media.
+The outage has affected consumers and businesses across the globe, including airlines, banks, health care providers, telecoms, retailers and even billboards in New York City's Times Square.
+The blue screens were visible on computer screens at multiple airports Friday, according to images shared on social media.

-In a tweet posted Friday morning, Microsoft said its "previously impacted Microsoft 365 apps and services have recovered."
+In a post on X early Friday, Microsoft said its "previously impacted Microsoft 365 apps and services have recovered."

-However, some customers responded that their computers were still displaying blue screens of death.
+However, some customers responded that their computers were still displaying the blue screen.

 How can I fix the blue screen of death?

-In an earlier social media post, Microsoft said that users can fix the blue screen of death by restoring their Windows 365 Cloud PC "to a known good state prior to the release of the update," or replacing the buggy version of Windows 365 to the system right before CloudStrike issued its faulty update.
+In an earlier social media post, Microsoft said users can fix the blue screen of death by restoring their Windows 365 Cloud PC "to a known good state prior to the release of the update, or replacing the buggy version of Windows 365 with the system in use just before CloudStrike issued its faulty update.

 Microsoft included a link to a page with instructions on how to restore Windows.
-Users are given choices of various restart points that are between 4 hours to 24 hours earlier.
+Users are given choices of various restart points for their computers that range from four hours to 24 hours before the CloudStrike update.

-In a separate update on its website, Microsoft also said that users may encounter a bug check called BSOD, or blue screen of death, "and get stuck in a restarting state."

 How long does it take to get rid of the blue screen?